elementor/elementor-developers-docs/src/hooks/custom-query-filter.md

 add_action( 'elementor/query/{$query_id}', 'my_query_by_post_meta' );
 ```

-### Most Popular Post by Comment count in Posts Widget
+### Most Popular Post by Comment Count in a Posts Widget

-Showing posts ordered by comment count in Posts Widget:
+Use the following to show posts ordered by comment count in a posts widget:

 ```php
 /**